jslowik123/recipe_server/legal/en/privacy_policy_content_en.md

 Middletown, DE 19709, USA

 **Data Processed:**
-- IP address (truncated after processing)
+- IP address (truncated after processing, only used by hCaptcha)
 - Browser information (User Agent, screen resolution)
 - Interaction data (mouse movements, click patterns)
 - Captcha timestamp

+**Important:** The IP address is exclusively used by hCaptcha for bot prevention and is not stored or processed by us.
+We have no access to your public IP address.

 **Purpose:**
 Protection against automated bots, spam, and abuse.
 The captcha check is only displayed during security-relevant actions (account creation, demo mode).